Discover 9 Secret Health Benefits of Kiwi

-This is a small fruit, known for its brown colors, with fur on the outside and a brilliant green on the inside.
-It comes from a valley in China and was then brought to New Zealand, where it is currently produced in large volumes.
+Kiwis are a small fruit, known for their brown colors, with fur on the outside and a bright green on the inside.
+They originated in a valley in China and were eventually brought to New Zealand, where they're currently produced in large quantities.

-It is called “kiwi” because of its similarity to the bird of the same name, which is very popular in Oceania.
-It is a more than delicious fruit, whose flavor, according to those that know of it, is a perfect combination between a banana, strawberry, and pineapple.
-Find out more about the benefits of kiwi in the following article.
+They’re called “kiwis” because of their similarity to the bird of the same name, which is very popular in Oceania.
+A kiwi is more than just a delicious fruit with a flavor that’s a perfect combination of banana, strawberry, and pineapple.
+Today, we’re going to tell you about some of the secret health benefits of kiwi.

 Benefits of kiwi: antioxidants and vitamin C